axioned/handbook/docs/playbook/playbook.md

 Even though we're trying to unify processes and clarify methodologies, sometimes there will be friction and chaos.
 If you feel that something isn’t working the way it should, it probably isn’t and we should do something about it.
 With your help, we can pinpoint those issues as early as possible and adjust accordingly.

-> A lot of progress is being made thanks to everyone's commitment towards making Significa a better company.

 ### Our home, away from home

 Our workspace is our home away from home.
 It’s where we explore ideas, hang out, eat lunch, have meetings, discuss the best strategies and create digital products.
 Take good care of the space, groom it and treat like you treat your home.